Closing out your interview in the best way possible by asking the right questions.

 Asking questions demonstrates your engagement and investment in the interview.
 However, not asking questions can be perceived as a lack of interest.

 1. Validating the job description Reassess through confirmation!
 Take the initiative to validate the job description and ensure you fully understand the requirements.
 What is not clear in the core message is open for interpretation and what’s out of sight, is often out of mind.
 Perhaps the hiring manager left out information or you misunderstood.
 So take a proactive step and discuss your understanding of the job.
 What’s that?
-You didn’t realize working occasional weekend shifts was part of an old job description that was taken done from the posting last week?
+You didn’t realize working occasional weekend shifts was part of an old job description that was taken down from the posting last week?
 Too bad, you didn’t check the posting recently, but good thing you asked for clarification, otherwise you may have unwittingly agreed to weekend work.

 2. Understanding the environment and roadmap Did you get a chance to discuss the dynamics of the team and their or your impact on other divisions or company?
 It’s easy to be caught up in the details of the position.
 However, a broader picture helps with anticipating potential involvement or interaction with those inside and outside the core team.
 Can you tell me about the project team?
 What do the day-to-day responsibilities of this role look like?
 Will there be opportunities for advancement?